How to build a comprehensive B2B content marketing strategy

 • What are the set goals and desired actions for this social network?

-Now that you have your content topics and promotion strategy in place, the last piece in the puzzle goes to content formats.
-Again, you will need to check what suits your audience’s appetite over here like Kapost did in the example above.
+Now that you have your content topics and promotion strategy in place, the last piece in the puzzle is content formats.
+Again, you will need to check what suits your audience’s appetite here, like Kapost did in the example above.

-The top 3 content types in the B2B marketing zone are long-form content (guides, articles, blog posts), video snippets, and social media.
+The top content types in the B2B marketing are:

-While you’re at it, make sure that you prepare a content calendar so that you are consistent with creating, publishing, and sharing content.
+While you’re at it, prepare a content calendar to ensure consistency in creating, publishing, and sharing content.
 Such a schedule will lift your B2B content marketing strategy off the runway.

 Wrapping it up

 Content marketing can be slow in delivering results.
-However, it yields long-term benefits and lower up-front costs as compared to paid search.
-When pitted against traditional marketing, content marketing gives three times the leads at 62% less cost.
+However, it yields long-term benefits and lower up-front costs than paid search.

 So, what are you waiting for?
-You have the blueprint of an effective B2B content marketing strategy.
+You have the blueprint for an effective B2B content marketing strategy.
 Now you are all set to go.

 [100% FREE]